Skip to content Skip to footer

 Ko Ushijima

-The artist describes his approach as “learning from classic Japanese art and exploring the possibility as a modern expression.”
-This intent resonates across his entire portfolio.
-From early compositions in the late 2000s to recent series completed between 2018 and 2022, Ushijima’s works remain rooted in the balance between negative space and mark-making—hallmarks of Japanese contemporary abstraction.
-View his full body of work at ushijimako.net.
+The artist himself describes his process as “learning from classic Japanese art and exploring the possibility as a modern expression.”
+This idea appears throughout his body of work.
+From early paintings created in the late 2000s to more recent series completed between 2018 and 2022, Ushijima consistently returns to the balance between mark making and empty space.
+Consequently, negative space becomes just as important as the brushstroke itself.

 Where Modernism Meets Tradition